 Outbuildings, barns, and other site structures are why farms are fantastic solar sites.
 Roofs with plenty of square footage and vast unused land with little to no tall trees are also ideal locations for solar energy systems.
 In many instances, the USDA also offers grants and funding for agricultural solar systems, dramatically reducing the overall system cost.

 Solar energy can provide a cheaper remote electricity supply than wires or generators.

-PV systems are a highly reliable and low-maintenance option for electric fences, lights and water pumps.
-Although current solar panel prices could be too expensive for many crop irrigation systems, photovoltaic systems are economical for remote livestock water supply, pond aeration, and small irrigation systems.
-In addition, the cost of PV is projected to decline significantly over time, which will make more applications cost-effective.
+PV systems are a highly reliable and low-maintenance option for electric fences, lights, and water pumps.
+Current solar panel prices are too expensive for many crop irrigation systems.
+However, photovoltaic systems can be economical for livestock water supplies, pond aeration, and small irrigation systems.
+In addition, the cost of a PV system declines significantly over time, making more applications cost-effective.

-When it comes to implementing solar energy on agricultural properties, water pumping is one of the easiest and most logical applications.
-Solar-powered water pumping can irrigate crops, stock watering and contribute to domestic usage or other water needs.
-In most cases these systems are able to assist in water storage for when the sun’s not shining.
-This eliminates the need for battery packs and simplifies the process and total costs of the system.
+When implementing solar energy on agricultural properties, pumping water is one of the most logical applications.
+Solar-powered water pumping can irrigate crops, stock watering, and contribute to domestic usage or other water needs.
+In most cases, these systems can assist in water storage for later use, eliminating the need for battery packs and simplifying the process and total costs of the system.